NuGetPackageExplorer/NuGetPackageExplorer/README.md

 ![image](https://cloud.githubusercontent.com/assets/5808377/13399085/cefc7a10-df01-11e5-88b9-423a90107dce.png)

+# Current development state / looking for developers

+Currently NPE isn't activly developed, but we do accept (not to large) pull requests (PR).

+If you like to help, please check the Github issues.
+If you like to contribute more structurally, we would be happy to add you to our team!

 # Creating a Package

 1. Launch Package Explorer and select **File > New** (Ctrl-N), or select **Create a new package** from the **Common tasks** dialog when Package Explorer starts: